How we use your information

-We have installed CCTV systems in some of our premises used by members of the public, for the purposes of public and staff safety and crime prevention and detection.
+We have installed CCTV systems in some of our premises and outside locations used by members of the public, for the purposes of public and staff safety and crime prevention and detection.
 In all locations, signs are displayed notifying you that CCTV is in operation and providing details of who to contact for further information.

 We will only disclose CCTV images to others who intend to use the images for the purposes stated above.
 Images captured by CCTV will not be kept for longer than necessary.
 However, on occasion there may be a need to keep images for longer, such as where a crime is being investigated.

 How we protect your information

 Our aim is not to be intrusive and we will not ask irrelevant or unnecessary questions.
 The information you provide will be subject to measures and procedures to make sure it cannot be seen, accessed or disclosed to anyone who should not see it.